Bragado/RedReader/esofDocs/Software Design.md

 #### <a name="logical"></a> Logical View

-RedReader is an Android app so that, there are only four different types of app components: Activities; Services; Content providers; Broadcast receivers.
+RedReader is an Android app so there are only four different types of app components: Activities; Services; Content providers; Broadcast receivers.
 RedReader uses them all.
-Almost every class in RedReader extends from one of this four components.
-The app start’s with RedReader class, that extends from activity, and that’s how almost every android application starts.
-Then, calls another class that extends from Service (threads) and so one.
-So basically, what I want to say with this is that Android has importante components to this project, however we are not gonna studied them, we take them as "granted".
+Almost every class in RedReader extends from one of these four components.
+The app starts with RedReader class, that extends from activity, and that’s how almost every android application starts.
+Then, calls another class that extends from Service (threads) and so on.
+So basically, what I want to say with this is that Android has important components to this project, however we are not going to study them, we take them as "granted".

 The Logic View “shows the logical packages and their relationships”.
 As said before, we have another [file](https://github.com/Bragado/RedReader/blob/master/esofDocs/Logical%20View.md) describing with more detail every package therefore, in this section, the following diagram shows an overview of all packages presented in RedReader.